EricLendvai/Harbour_ORM/DevelopmentNotes.md

 # Ideas and Todos for hb_orm_Cursor
 - Check every areas marked with _M_
 - UTF8 support already exists, what about Code Pages
-- Re-test all the Field Types
 - For Field assignments add auto conversion maybe?
-- Delete Record(s)
 - Check memory use, or memory use limitation.
-- Should We have a delete record? and a garbage recycle
 - Method to push cursor to server?
 - Option to dump to DBF?
 - Fix SQLMix support to descending orders and use that support in Index() and CreateIndexes() methods